 A final important note concerns delays between antennas.
 The ALMA control system estimates the total delays between all antennas and adjusts the signals through a variety of techniques (in hardware and software) so that the visibilities found in the dataset have essentially zero delay on each baseline, (i.e. there is no slope in a plot of visibility phase as a function of frequency on any baseline.)
-Unfortunately, a (significant) component of the delay is removed with a frequency dependent phase rotation in the online correlation processing, not in the hardware, so there is some significant delay present in the signals at the TFBs where the phase corrections are made and correspondingly in the logic which creates the "sum antenna" signal.
+However, a (significant) component of the delay is removed with a frequency dependent phase rotation in the online correlation processing, not in the hardware, so there is some significant delay present in the signals at the TFBs where the APS phase corrections are made and correspondingly in the logic which creates the "sum antenna" signal.
 Thus in order for the phasing system to work properly, it is necessary to turn off this component of software delay correction and to instead correct it in the phasing calculations.
-To do this, the observing band is subdivided into a relatively large number of channel averages (at least 8) and the normal phase-solving procedure produces different, independent phases that can be applied to the TFBs corresponding to each channel average.
-This does remove most of the delay, but it does leave a small residual of phase-slope within each channel average.
-The only restriction is that the source needs to be bright enough in each of the channels so that a usable phase solution can be found.
-The flux limit of 500 mJy in Cycle 6 ensures that this is the case.
+To do this, the observing band is subdivided into several channel averages (at least 8) and the normal phase-solving procedure produces different, independent phases that can be applied to the TFBs corresponding to each channel average.
+While this removes most of the delay, it does leave a small residual phase-slope within each channel average.
+It also leads to the restriction that the source needs to be bright enough in each of the channel averages so that a usable phase solution can be found.
+A flux density limit for actively phased VLBI targets of ≥500 mJy is therefore imposed (but see Section 8.11.3).